engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 * **Reporting Transparency:** The Waterfall chart explicitly highlights **"Reporting Gaps"**.
 By treating these as "Unreported" rather than "Zero Revenue," the dashboard maintains a high level of **Analytical Integrity**, preventing misleading executive summaries.

+### 📈 Data-Driven Recommendations

+Based on the patterns identified during this analysis, I propose the following strategic actions to optimize revenue and operational efficiency:

+* **Optimize the "In-Store" Experience for Online Conversion:**
+    With In-Store AOV outperforming Online AOV by over 100%, there is a clear opportunity to transfer high-touch retail tactics to the digital space.
+    * *Action:* Implement "Shop the Look" features or interactive product comparison tools on the website to mimic the high-conversion environment of the physical store.

+* **Implement Tiered Bundle Pricing:**
+    Given the reliance on "Hero Products" (orders of 1-2 items), the business has an opportunity to increase basket size.
+    * *Action:* Introduce tiered pricing or "Complete the Set" discounts for customers purchasing single items, effectively nudging the average number of products per order from 1-2 up to 3+.

+* **Establish a B2B "High-Value" Segmentation Strategy:**
+    The October 2018 anomaly highlighted that high-value B2B orders represent a significant—yet volatile—revenue stream.
+Relying on these "spikes" creates dangerous forecasting errors.
+    * *Action:* Create a dedicated B2B account management track.
+By formalizing this segment, the business can move away from relying on accidental, large-scale outliers and instead build predictable, contract-based B2B revenue cycles.

+* **Proactive Reporting Gap Remediation:**
+    The identified "Reporting Gaps" represent lost visibility into customer behavior.
+    * *Action:* Implement automated data validation alerts at the point of ingestion.
+By catching malformed JSON or missing fulfillment logs in real-time, the business can ensure 100% data coverage, allowing for more reliable long-term trend forecasting.

 ## 🚀 How to Run This Project
 1. Run the `flatten_the_stack.sql` script in a MySQL 8.0+ environment.
 2. Ensure the `sales_orders.csv` is placed in the secure upload directory.